 August 27 - September 5, 2018

-The Sumer School Films in Venice and Filming Venice is an initiative of Venice International University, in partnership with Ca' Foscari University of Venice and Waseda Univeristy, organized to coincide with the 75th International Venice Film Festival.
+The Summer School Films in Venice and Filming Venice is an initiative of Venice International University, in partnership with its member universities Ca' Foscari, Iuav, Tel Aviv, Waseda and with IULM, organized to coincide with the 75th International Venice Film Festival.

 The aim is to combine film theory and practice, applying them to representations of Venice, through a multidisciplinary and multicultural approach, reflected both in the composition of the faculty and the student body.
 The first week, students will be introduced to the history, culture and anthropology of Venice and its relation to visual media.
 They will be offered basic notions of film analysis and film-making theory.
 The second week, will be devoted to film-making practice.
 Students will be encouraged to develop a team project on Venice: a film, which will be screened and collectively discussed and analyzed at the end of the Summer School.
 Deserving projects will be shown at the Ca' Foscari Short Film Festival in March 2019.

 Applications open: April 16 - May 15, 2018 via VIU website.

 Norimasa Morita, Professor of Film Studies, Waseda University